bacalhau-project/bacalhau/docs/integration/apache-airflow.md

 ### Run it

-Now the we understand what the example DAG is supposed to do, let's just run it!
+Now that we understand what the example DAG is supposed to do, let's just run it!
-Head over to http://0.0.0.0:8080 were Airflow UI is being served.
+Head over to http://0.0.0.0:8080, where Airflow UI is being served.
 The screenshot below shows our hello world has been loaded correctly.

 ![](../../static/img/apache-image/airflow_01.png)

 When you inspect a DAG, Airflow will render a graph depicting a color-coded topology (see image below).
-For active (i.e. running) pipelines, this will be useful to oversee what the status of each task is.
+For active (i.e. running) pipelines, this will be useful to oversee the status of each task.

 To trigger a DAG please enable the toggle shown below.

 ![](../../static/img/apache-image/airflow_02.png)

-When all tasks have completed, we want to fetch the output of our pipeline.
+When all tasks have been completed, we want to fetch the output of our pipeline.
 To do so we need to retrieve the job-id of the last task.
 Click on a green box in the `task_2` line and then open the XCom tab.

 ![](../../static/img/apache-image/airflow_03.png)

 Here we find the `bacalhau_job_id`.
-Select that value and copy into your clipboard.
+Select that value and copy it into your clipboard.

 ![](../../static/img/apache-image/airflow_04.png)